Link to Table of Contents

 bullet

-If you are interested in reducing the data dimension, a typical procedure is the Factor Analysis.
+If you are interested in reducing the data dimension: Cluster Analysis and Factor Analysis.

 Factor analysis combines similar variables together into a dimension that can be interpreted from the qualitative aspects of the study.
 In many survey studies, one may collect many variables.
 It is difficult to understand the overall meaning of these variables.
 Factor analysis helps to combine similar variables into the same dimension, and results to only a few dimensions (factors) that are meaningful for explaining the problem.